THE ORIGIN OF LIFE

 The earth's atmosphere contains just the right kind of gases – oxygen, nitrogen and carbon dioxide – without which the protein molecules and the other building blocks of life would not form.
 At the same time the atmosphere is free of such poisonous gases as hydrogen, methane and ammonia.
 What luck!
 Around our atmosphere is an ozone layer that allows heat and light to come in, but blocks the incoming ultraviolet radiation that are harmful to life.
 The atmosphere also provides a shield against tons of debris that regularly come from space.
 Thanks to the atmosphere these debris burn and reduce in size before they fall to earth.
 Luckily, the earth also has two giant neighbors – Jupiter and Saturn – which attract by gravity many asteroids and comets that would otherwise hit the earth and cause extinction of many species.

-The natural water cycle of the earth, the nitrogen cycle, the oxygen and carbon cycles, and indeed the entire ecosystem of the earth serve to support and maintain life and allows it to recycle its wastes!
+The natural water cycle of the earth, the nitrogen cycle, the oxygen and carbon cycles, and indeed the entire ecosystem of the earth serve to support and maintain life and allow it to recycle its wastes!

 Every mathematician knows how improbable it is for one lucky accident to be followed by another lucky accident, and that by another again.
 By the laws of probability, the odds are not simply added, but multiplied.
 A very small probability multiplied by another small probability, then multiplied again by a very small probability, and so on, results in a probability that is practically nil.
 For exactly the same reason, the chance of finding another planet, with the same lucky conditions as the earth, is extremely small – so small, in fact, that none has been found!
 There is a lot of excitement and speculation about some exoplanets discovered by use of the Kepler Space Telescope – such as the planet identified as Kepler-452b – but there is NO evidence or certainty that these planets actually support life.